ppeble/emissary-ingress.dev/content/en/docs/3.10/topics/install/upgrade/yaml/emissary-1.14/_index.md

    ```

    <Alert severity="info">
-     Emissary 2.5 includes a Deployment in the $productNamespace$ namespace
+     Emissary 2.5 includes a Deployment in the emissary namespace
      called <code>emissary-apiext</code>.
 This is the APIserver extension
      that supports converting Emissary CRDs between <code>getambassador.io/v2</code>
      and <code>getambassador.io/v3alpha1</code>.
 This Deployment needs to be running at